Car Insurance in Houston, Texas [Rates + Comparison Guide]

 They’ll also look into your insurance history as well, which is often called an insurance credit history.
 Credit experts and insurance companies say there’s a correlation between credit history and risk.

 Your credit score is not affected when a car insurance provider checks your credit.
 Your credit history will affect how much you’ll pay for car insurance.
 Let’s take a look at how much a Houston policyholder will pay based on the premiums from major companies.

 Policyholders with poor credit have the most expensive car insurance premiums due to the correlation to risk.
 Houston policyholders with fair and good credit have premiums that are much less than the city’s average.
 Geico, State Farm, and USAA have the cheapest premiums based on good credit.

 One of the most important factors of car insurance is your driving record.
-Driving record is one of the factors that you can control.
+A driving record is one of the factors that you can control.
 The better driver you are, the cheaper your car insurance premiums will be.
-Car insurance providers will issue discounts to policyholders who have clean driving records.
+Car insurance providers will issue discounts to policyholders who have a clean driving record.